Leon3cs/ANNImplementation-Java-Weka-ImageJ/README.md

 #Artificial Neural Network implementation using Weka and ImageJ

+#Artificial Neural Network implementation using Weka and ImageJ

 This Java application uses a MultilayerPerceptron model that is able to classify images from 10 different categories, such as:

 - Leopards